felleg/felleg.gitlab.io-backup/content/reads/read-90-letters-on-ethics.md

 So, what did I learn from this read?
 I feel like I learned a lot, actually.
 Seneca's attitude transcends the pages and give an example of how to traverse hardships courageously.
+Quote,

+> "To instill a mind with honorable ideas, nothing is more
+> effective than good men's company.
+One can get some benefit from a
+> great man even if he is silent."

+It really does feel like Seneca is present with the reader and talking directly to them.
+I think I will keep from this read many star quotes (see below), or as Seneca might put them, precepts, which will help me guide my decisions or my emotions.

-- The Stoic doctrine has the unfortunate capacity to support the status quo.
+While the biggest problem of the Stoic doctrine is that it has the capacity to support the status quo, it is still a useful frame of mind to traverse all these things over which we truly have no control.

 - "I will send you the books themselves, and I will annotate them too, so that you need not expend much effort hunting through them for the profitable bits, but can get right away to what I endorse and am